In this post you will see how to modify a Raspberry unmounted to make the changes required by the user and save them on a uSD card.

 sudo mount 2022-01-28-raspios-bullseye-armhf-lite-raspberry-plc-v4-20220428174519.img -o offset=$[512*532480] mountpoint

-Here you can make all the required modifications on the image directly accessing to the mountpoint folder previously created, where the mounted image is located.
-A couple of change examples can be configuring the WLAN settings or enabling the SSH server.
+Here you can make all the required modifications to the image by directly accessing to the mountpoint folder previously created, where the mounted image is located.
+A couple of examples of changes can be the WLAN configurating or the enabling of the SSH server.

 When all the modifications are finished, you can unmount the image again.